auth0/docs/articles/quickstart/native/ios-objc/00-login.md

 ---
 title: Login
-description: This tutorial will show you how to integrate Lock in your iOS ObjectiveC project in order to present a login screen.
+description: This tutorial will show you how to integrate the Auth0 Login in your iOS ObjectiveC project in order to present a login screen.
 budicon: 448
 ---